Justin-Watkins/Justin-Watkins.github.io/07-LeadScoring.md

 There are lots of tactics you could deploy to make sure that you are picking all the low-hanging fruit.
 It is unlikely that you ever get to the point where you simply pick up a telephone and begin calling phone numbers.
 Is there a way for us to approach this problem more analytically?

 Lead scoring is fundamental to sales campaigns.
 Qualifying leads can be done in many ways, but the goal is always the same.
-You are ordering your leads in a more efficient way so that your sales efforts can maintain some level of efficiency threshold.
+You are ordering your leads in a more efficient way so that your sales efforts can maintain some greater level of efficiency.
 Warm leads are critical and if someone hasn't interacted with your brand, they are likely a less efficient use of your time.
 Working in marketing always reminds me of this one-hundred and thirty year old quote:

 > “Half the money I spend on advertising is wasted; the trouble is I don't know which half.”
 >